ngominhthanh99/trading-web-auto-testing/README.md

-# trading-web-auto-testing
+# Trading Website Automation Testing Project

-Automation testing for trading website
+This project automates the testing of a trading platform using Selenium.